S. S. Stewart Lady Stewart (SKU: 32403)

 The 35T-CE tenor uke features all solid Acacia for the top, back, and sides which give it a clear, bright tone, and distinctive figured appearance.
 It includes a beautiful Rosewood bridge, binding,...

-A gorgeous example of Douglas Unger's early banjo work, featuring a 10-3/4" diameter original Vega Style M rim assembly, with a desirable 26" scale neck.
-The pot is completely unmodified and retains...
+A gorgeous example of Douglas Unger's artistry, featuring a 10-3/4" diameter original Vega Style M rim assembly, with a desirable 26" scale neck.
+The pot is completely unmodified and retains all...

 <p>A "Like-minded companion" the Chinese Guqin has its roots deep into Chinese culture - having been developed and documented well over 2000 years ago - with some folklore said to be over 5000 years...